Technical analysis: the hocus-pocus voodoo child of the stock market.

-Picture it, you see a stock running from $40 to $50.
-You decide you don’t want to miss out on this run so you purchase it at $50.
+Picture it; you see a stock running from $40 to $50.
+You decide you don’t want to miss out on this run, so you purchase it for $50.
 As soon as you buy, the stock begins to drop, at first; it drops a couple of bucks.
-Then the selling begins to pick up steam $45, $40, and then $35.
-You could close the position and take the loss but you think it might come back so you hold.
-The stock keeps at $35 and you begin to wonder why you ever started trading to begin with.
+Then the selling starts to pick up steam $45, $40, and then $35.
+You could close the position and take the loss, but you think it might come back, so you hold.
+The stock keeps at $35, and you begin to wonder why you ever started trading.
 You knew you shouldn’t have taken this position, and you curse the day you did.
-Just as you are about to completely give up, the stock begins to climb.
+Just as you are about to give up completely, the stock begins to climb.

-At first it moves slowly and you begin to get hope.
+At first, it moves slowly and you begin to get hope.
 First $40 and then $45.
 Now you can really see the losses go away.
 You think you can turn a profit on this position.
 The stock hits $50 and you finally remember why you got into this stock market game.
-Unfortunately, it never breaks, instead it begins to sell off again.
-The happiness fades to a depression as your losses begin to rack up again.
+Unfortunately, it never breaks, instead, it begins to sell off again.
+The happiness fades to a depression as your losses start to rack up again.
 Over the next couple of days, the price begins to hold but makes another push to $50.
-This time instead of hoping for profit you just want to breakeven.
+This time instead of hoping for profit you just want to break even.
 You sell the stock at $50 only to watch it rocket past $50, missing out on all the gains.